ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/portal/cloud-portal-billing-tab.markdown

-# Cloud Account Portal: Billing
+# You Cloud Portal: The Billing Tab

 {NOTE: }